Indiana Volkswagen Mitigation Trust Program

 The Executive Order and press release from Governor Holcomb that outline steps of the Volkswagen Environmental Mitigation Trust fund are available online:

-To submit formal comments regarding the Indiana Volkswagen Mitigation Trust Program, please send an email to VWTrust@idem.IN.gov.
+To submit formal comments regarding the Indiana Volkswagen Mitigation Trust Program, or for general questions, please contact OAQ.

 - Subscribe for IDEM updates on the Indiana Volkswagen Mitigation Trust Program.